-Perhaps we shall soon see a holiday dedicated to late Queen Elizabeth.
+Perhaps we shall soon see a holiday dedicated to the late Queen Elizabeth II.

 Celebrated in Canada since 1845

 Queen Victoria was the first sovereign queen in Canada.
-Victoria Day was declared a Canadian holiday by the federal government in 1845.
+The federal government declared Victoria Day a Canadian holiday in 1845.
 When Queen Victoria died in 1901, Canada’s parliament officially named the holiday Victoria Day.
-At that time, it was celebrated with picnics, parades, sporting tournaments, fireworks and cannon salutes.
+At that time, it was celebrated with picnics, parades, sporting tournaments, fireworks, and cannon salutes.

 What we Eat